Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data: Introduction

-where $\mat C^\dagger$ is the Moore-Penrose pseudoinverse of $\mat C$ and $\xi=2$ or $F$ denotes the spectral or Frobenious norm.
-In this paper we mainly focus on the Frobenious norm, as was the case in previous theoretical analysis for sampling based column subset selection algorithms \cite{cur_relative,norm2-css,approximate-volume-sampling,volume-sampling-css}.
+where $\mat C^\dagger$ is the Moore-Penrose pseudoinverse of $\mat C$ and $\xi=2$ or $F$ denotes the spectral or Frobenius norm.
+In this paper we mainly focus on the Frobenius norm, as was the case in previous theoretical analysis for sampling based column subset selection algorithms \citep{cur_relative,norm2-css,approximate-volume-sampling,volume-sampling-css}.
 To evaluate the performance of column subset selection, one compares the residue norm defined in Eq. (\ref{eq_residue}) with $\|\mat M-\mat M_k\|_{\xi}$, where $\mat M_k$ is the best rank-$k$ approximation of $\mat M$.
 Usually the number of selected columns $s$ is larger than or equal to the target rank $k$.
 Two forms of error guarantee are common: additive error guarantee in Eq. (\ref{eq_additive_error}) and relative error guarantee in Eq. (\ref{eq_relative_error}), with $0<\epsilon<1$ and $c>1$ (ideally $c=1+\epsilon$).

-In general, relative error bound is much more appreciated because $\|\mat M\|_{\xi}$ is usually large in practice.
+In general, relative error bound is much more appreciated because $\|\mat M\|_{\xi}$ is usually large in practice, while $\|\mat M-\mat M_k\|_2$ is expected to be small when the goal is low-rank approximation.
 In addition, when $\mat M$ is an exact low-rank matrix Eq. (\ref{eq_relative_error}) implies perfect reconstruction, while the error in Eq. (\ref{eq_additive_error}) remains non-zero.
-The column subset selection problem can be considered as a form of \emph{unsupervised feature selection}, which arises frequently in the analysis of large datasets.
-For example, column subset selection has been applied to various tasks such as summarizing population genetics, testing electronic circuits, recommendation systems, etc. Interested readers should refer to \cite{sampling-rrqr,missing-css-blockomp} for further motivations.
+The column subset selection problem can be considered as a form of \emph{unsupervised feature selection} or \emph{prototype selection}, which arises frequently in the analysis of large data sets.
+For example, column subset selection has been applied to various tasks such as summarizing population genetics, testing electronic circuits, recommendation systems, etc. Interested readers should refer to \citep{sampling-rrqr,missing-css-blockomp} for further motivations.